 The following reporting is required for all projects approved and financed by Nopef

-In connection with a fund disbursement request, a signed cost-reporting form controlled and signed by an auditor is to be submitted.
-The original signed documents are to be sent by regular mail to Nopef at the following address:
+In connection with a fund disbursement request, a signed cost-reporting form and a separate auditor report is to be submitted.
+The original signed documents are to be sent by regular mail to Nopef at the beneath address.
+NOTE!
+During the current situation we accept scanned copies of signed cost accounting forms and auditor reports.
+Kindly send these to firstname.lastname@example.org

 P.O.
 Box 241